Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### Additional Recommendations

-1. **Extend Analysis to New and Future MRT Lines**: As the Cross Island Line and Jurong Region Line are introduced, apply this overlap analysis to identify additional redundant bus routes and optimize the network.
+In the future, we would also want to extend this analysis to new and future MRT lines.
+As the Cross Island Line and Jurong Region Line are introduced, apply this overlap analysis to identify additional redundant bus routes and optimize the network.
 Regular reviews should be conducted to keep the public transport network aligned with new developments and evolving commuter patterns.

-2. **Data Quality Improvement**: Future analyses would benefit from more granular data, such as detailed bus paths and ridership statistics, to improve overlap assessment and better understand commuter demand.
+Also, future analyses would benefit from more granular data, such as detailed bus paths and ridership statistics, to improve overlap assessment and better understand commuter demand.